 1. The Memorandum of Understanding (MOU) between the Department of Veterans Services (DVS) and the Veterans Services Foundation (VSF) augments the provisions of the Code of Virginia §2.2-2000 et seq., §2.2-2715 et seq.
 This Rider to the MOU section 2.C supplements the Appropriation Act allotment of $160,000.00 to VSF for services provided to the Foundation by DVS.

 2. This Rider is based on the premise that the DVS – VSF team must strive to maximize return on the allotment to resource services for effective mutual support.
-Both agencies recognize that the $160,000.00 is a reasonable amount for required services and that the allotment is a set amount and will not increase with personnel and other services costs allotted to agencies by the stateChief Financial Officer periodically and at least
+Both agencies recognize that the $160,000.00 is a reasonable amount for current required services and that the allotment is a set amount and will not increase with personnel and other services costs appropriated to agencies to cover increased expenditures placed upon the agency.
+The VSF Executive Director and the DVS Chief Financial Officer will review this amount periodically and at least annually to ensure it remains a reasonable amount.

 3. The allocation of funds for FY 2021is set forth in the attachment (VSF to DVS General Fund Allocation For FY2021) based on the following criteria: